Legionaries of Christ: Affiliated groups

-The Congregation of the Legionaries of Christ is a Roman Catholic clerical religious congregation of Pontifical Right for men that forms part of the Regnum Christi Federation, founded by Maciel in 1959, which includes the Legionaries of Christ, the Society of Apostolic Life of the Consecrated Women of Regnum Christi, the Society of Apostolic Life of the Lay Consecrated Men of Regnum Christi, and other Catholics who associate individually.
+The Congregation of the Legionaries of Christ forms part of the Regnum Christi Federation, founded by Maciel in 1959, which includes the Legionaries of Christ, the Society of Apostolic Life of the Consecrated Women of Regnum Christi, the Society of Apostolic Life of the Lay Consecrated Men of Regnum Christi, and other Catholics who associate individually.
 Its members add the nominal letters (LC) after their names to indicate their membership in the Congregation.
 The "larger culture" is often referred to as "the movement" within the Regnum Christi Federation.

 Ethos

-Members of the Legion take vows of humility, poverty, chastity, and obedience.
-The vow of humility, which is not one of the three vows taken by all major Catholic religious institutes, obligates Legionaries not to seek positions of power within the Legion or the Church as a whole.
+Members of the Legionaries take vows of humility, poverty, chastity, and obedience.
+The vow of humility, which is not one of the three vows taken by all major Catholic religious institutes, obligates Legionaries not to seek positions of power within the Legionaries or the Church as a whole.
 In addition, until 2007, all Legionaries were compelled to take "private vows", never to "speak ill of Maciel or any superiors, and to report to their superiors anyone who did", a policy that impeded the discovery of wrongdoing by Maciel and other Legionary leaders, according to investigative journalist Jason Berry.
 This vow was lifted by the pope, and has not been taken by new Legionaries.